-- A. The salary ranges listed in Appendix C are hereby established as a basic salary plan.
-An employee shall be eligible for promotion to the next salary step by the General Manager upon recommendation of the Division Manager following six months satisfactory service in the first step and twelve months satisfactory service in each subsequent step. - B. For the purposes of promotion eligibility, the determination of satisfactory services shall be a District right as defined within Article 4 of this Memorandum of

-Understanding.
-The General Manager may, in his discretion, approve an employee's promotion to any higher salary step at any time in order to make equitable salary adjustments or to compensate capable employees properly.

-- C. A Y-rated employee is an employee whose rate of pay has been set above the highest step in the salary range by the Board of Directors. - D. Salary Survey Recommendation.
+- A. The salary ranges listed in Appendix CAttachment A are hereby established as a basic salary plan.
+An employee shall be eligible for promotion to the next salary step by the General Manager upon recommendation of the Division Manager following six months satisfactory service in the first step and twelve months satisfactory service in each subsequent step. - B. For the purposes of promotion eligibility, the determination of satisfactory services shall be a District right as defined within Article 4 of this Memorandum of Understanding.
+The General Manager may, in his discretion, approve an employee's promotion to any higher salary step at any time in order to make equitable salary adjustments or to compensate capable employees properly. - C. A Y-rated employee is an employee whose rate of pay has been set above the highest step in the salary range by the Board of Directors. - D. Salary Survey Recommendation.
 Annually, preceding the setting of the budget, the General Manager may make a recommendation to the Board of Directors regarding the initiation of a survey of compensation and or classification for the coming year.
 If such a survey is conducted, it shall be implemented in accordance with the approach described in Appendix B, and the results will be submitted to the Board with implementation recommendations.
 The information contained in the survey shall be shared with the employee's Union representatives at the same time, and shall be made part of the meet and confer process.

 Cost of Living Adjustment.

 The Board may grant a cost-of living adjustment to employees on an annual basis to help maintain purchasing power.

-Effective July 1, 2013, July 1, 2014, and July 1, 2015, there shall be successive cost-of-living salary increases of 2% for each year.
+Effective July 1, 20162019, there shall be a cost of living salary increase of 3.03.25%.